VonHeikemen/lsp-zero.nvim/doc/md/guides/quick-recipes.md

 The following is based on the [example configuration](https://github.com/scalameta/nvim-metals/discussions/39) found in [nvim-metals](https://github.com/scalameta/nvim-metals) discussion section.

 If I understand correctly, `nvim-metals` is the one that needs to configure the [metals lsp](https://scalameta.org/metals/).
-The only thing that you need to do share is the "capabilities" option with the `metals` config.
+The only thing that you need to do share is the "capabilities" option and the `on_attach` hook with the new `metals` config.

 ```lua
 local lsp = require('lsp-zero').preset({})